Trump signs order imposing sanctions on Iran supreme leader

-SAN DIEGO — WASHINGTON (AP) — President Donald Trump signed an executive order on Monday targeting Iran's supreme leader and his associates with financial sanctions, the latest action the U.S. has taken to discourage Tehran from developing nuclear weapons and supporting militant groups.
+WASHINGTON — President Donald Trump signed an executive order on Monday targeting Iran's supreme leader and his associates with financial sanctions, the latest action the U.S. has taken to discourage Tehran from developing nuclear weapons and supporting militant groups.

 "These measures represent a strong and proportionate response to Iran's increasingly provocative actions," Trump told reporters in the Oval Office.